akash1309/Named-Entity-Recognition/README.md

                                                                                   |
                                             <--------------------------------------
                                             |
+                                            |
                  Making a 2-dimensional Matrix of label dictionary size and filling it with default value.
                                             |
                       Making <SELECT> tag value as 0 (As it is starting)
                                             |
                  For every word in sentence, see emission and transition score and add both.
                                             |
-              Add the summation of emission and transition score to the 2-dimensional Matrix.
+              Add the summation of emission and transition score to the 2-dimensional Matrix.(see figure 1)